callstack/react-native-ios-kit/docs/table-view.md

 ---
 id: table-view
-title: TabeView
+title: TableView
 ---

 A basic TableView component that can render ios table view.
-It renders header, footer and children which can be `RowItem` components
+It renders header, footer and children which can be [`RowItem`](row-item.html) components.

 ![TableView component](assets/table-view.png)